bitovi/bitops/docs/plugins.md

 ```
 The repo for each plugin must be a `git clone`-able url.
 The name can be anything.

 The order that plugins run is dependent on the `deployments` section.
-If a `depoyments` section isn't provided, it will attempt to process all folders in the BITOPS_ENVIRONMENT directory.
+If a `depoyments` section isn't provided, it will attempt to process all folders in the BITOPS_ENVIRONMENT directory in alphabetical order.

 **Dockerfile**
 The only content that is needed to create a custom image is;